Android-Dev-Peru/ADPMeetUps/docs/design-docs/01 - mvp/01-mvp-design.md

 3. Authentication
   - 3.1 Login with Google and Apple: required in order to have the app available for AppStore (some day).
 It is not mandatory to log into the app to navigate through it.
 However, could be required in order to register attendance to an event.

-**MVP (Minimal Viable Product)**

-On the first version, we are going to prioritize the following features:
+On the first version (MVP), we are going to prioritize the following features:

 - 1.1 Events list (without filtering)
 - 1.2 Events details (without attendants list)